 In a medium bowl, mix milk and yeast.
 Add egg, butter, sugar, salt.
 Stir.
 Add 1 1/2 cups of flour and mix well.
 Slowly add in remaining flour, enough flour to make a dough that follows the spoon around the bowl.
 Turn dough out onto a lightly floured surface and knead for 4 minutes, adding more flour as needed until the dough is soft and smooth to the touch.
-Place dough in medium greased bowl.
+Place dough in a medium greased bowl.
 Turn dough over in the bowl so that the top is also lightly greased.
-Cover with clean cloth and let rise in warm, draft-free place for 1 hour or until doubled in size.
+Cover with a clean cloth and let rise in a warm, draft-free place for 1 hour or until doubled in size.

 Punch down dough.
 Turn dough out onto a lightly floured board and knead for 4 minutes or until the bubbles are out of the bread.
 Divide dough into 6 small rolls, 5 medium rolls, or 4 large rolls.
-Place on greased baking sheet, 2 inches apart.
-Cover and let rise in warm, draft-free place for 45 minutes or until doubled in size.
+Place on a greased baking sheet, 2 inches apart.
+Cover and let rise in a warm, draft-free place for 45 minutes or until doubled in size.

 Bake bread at 375 F for 10 to 15 minutes or until the rolls are golden brown.
 Remove rolls from the sheet and let cool on the rack.

 - Use bottled water instead of tap water to make your breads.
 Water softeners and chlorinated public water can sometimes kill the yeast needed to make your bread dough rise.